 - Join one of 15+ iSchool student organizations - like Information Security Club, BeIT, Peer Advisors, It Girls United, or Women in Technology - to plan events, participate in competitions, volunteer, connect with alumni, and educate your peers.

 Broaden your perspective and enhance your resume with a study abroad experience during your college years.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad has more than 100 programs in 60 countries.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.
 IM&T students most often gain global experience by attending EuroTech or AsiaTech as part of a short-term program or studying for a full semester abroad in London or Madrid.